 Students who have not met the terms of their probation will be subject to dismissal from the school.
-Dismissal notifications are sent to students via USPS.
+Dismissal letters are sent to a student’s Pace email and mailed to their mailing address.
 There are two types of Academic Dismissals - those with an appeal option and those without an appeal option.
 If a student appeals his or her dismissal, the academic history is reviewed by the Lubin Graduate Academic Standards Committee of the Lubin Faculty Council.
 The committee may then allow the student to be re-instated to the program with defined academic conditions or may deem a final dismissal.
 Each dismissal case is treated on an individual basis.
 International students who are dismissed may be required to leave the country immediately dependent upon their visa status.

 The Academic Standards Policies are for informational purposes only and should not be considered a contract.
 Academic policies and procedures are subject to change.
 If you are a student in academic jeopardy, it is imperative that you contact Graduate Advisement immediately.

 What must I do for graduation?

 All students must file a Graduation Diploma Verification Form with OSA 9-12 months prior to their intended graduation date (check the specific deadlines on the OSA website).
 Students may apply for graduation online on the OSA website.
 It is strongly recommended that all students meet with an advisor in the Office of Graduate Academic Advisement and Student Development prior to their final two semesters, in order to do a comprehensive program review.
 Graduate students must maintain at least a 3.00 GPA to graduate from the Lubin School of Business.
 Please note: Students cannot obtain a diploma without officially applying for graduation.